-Assignment Submissions: Papers may not be submitted electronically or dropped off at my mailbox.
-All papers must be handed in during class on the day they are due.
+Assignment Submissions: Assignments for the most part will be submitted electronically on Canvas.
+However, there may be assignments that call for in-class submission.
+You may not submit these assignments electronically or dropped off at my mailbox.
+These assignments must be handed in during class on the day they are due.
 Another student may not hand in a paper for you.